Multi-Node Cluster Deployment#

 Troubleshooting#

-If you encounter errors like:
+If you hit an error like:

 error: error loading config file "/etc/rancher/k3s/k3s.yaml": open /etc/rancher/k3s/k3s.yaml: permission denied